weyoss/redis-smq/docs/consuming-messages.md

 ## Message Acknowledgement

-Once a message is received, to acknowledge it, you invoke the callback function without arguments, as shown in the example above.
+Upon receiving a message, acknowledge it by invoking the callback without arguments, as shown in the examples above.

-Message acknowledgment informs the MQ that the delivered message has been successfully consumed.
+Acknowledgment signals to the message queue that the message has been successfully processed.

-If an error occurred while processing a message, you can unacknowledge it by passing in the error to the callback function.

-By default, unacknowledged messages are re-queued and delivered again unless **message retry threshold** is exceeded.
+If an error occurs while processing a message, you can inform the message queue of the failure by passing the error to the callback function.
+By default, unacknowledged messages are re-queued and delivered again unless they exceed the defined message retry threshold.

-Delivered messages that couldn't be processed or can not be delivered to consumers are moved to a system generated queue called **dead-letter queue (DLQ)**.
+Any messages that cannot be processed or delivered to consumers are moved to a system-generated queue known as the dead-letter queue (DLQ).

+### Note on Message Storage
-By default, RedisSMQ does not store acknowledged and dead-lettered messages for saving disk and memory spaces, and also to increase message processing performance.

-If you need such feature, you can enabled it from your [configuration](configuration.md) object.
+Redis-SMQ does not store acknowledged or dead-lettered messages by default.
+This design decision helps conserve disk and memory space and improves message processing performance.
+If you require storage for acknowledged or dead-lettered messages, you can enable this feature in your [configuration](configuration.md) object.

-See [Consumer Class](api/classes/Consumer.md) for more details.
+For more in-depth information, refer to the [Consumer Class](api/classes/Consumer.md) documentation.